itsananderson/itsananderson.github.io/source/_posts/2014-07-01-azure-blob-storage-and-node-first-steps.markdown

 date: 2014-07-01 06:00:03 -0700
 comments: true
 categories: Azure Node
-description: In this "getting started" post, we discuss the first steps for configuring our azure storage account.
+description: In this 'getting started' post, we discuss the first steps for configuring our azure storage account.
 ---

 **This is part of a series on working with Azure Blob Storage in Node.**